zemogle/darkmattersheep-hugo/content/blog/git-4-astronomers.md

 ## Why use version control

 At the recent STFC summer school in Cardiff, I organized a python workshop.
 I encouraged all the attendees to use have a sensible way of keeping different versions of your code.
 Having used other methods, I particularly like Git.
 Having a backup of your code somewhere not on your computer is also a great idea.
+I highly recommend keeping your work in [GitHub](https://github.com).
 Instead of periodically copying your code somewhere manually, its a good be able to see all your revisions if you are away from your computer, or if (and it will happen) your computer dies at a critical moment.

 ## How to get Git